|

 In Karshin's own words;

 Music is everywhere.
 From your beloved AirPods to the birds in the park, music follows you throughout the day.
 It is strange that music, an ordered composition of sound, can control and adjust human emotions.
 Music is pivotal since it provokes the release of dopamine, a hormone that gives humans a pleasurable sensation whilst also reducing anxiety and blood pressure.
 Currently, 1 in 6 Australians experiences hearing loss or deafness, with ages ranging from students to seniors.
 This shockingly large number of Australians can't experience the tremendous benefits and pleasures music provides.
+For my Science Talent Search project, I decided to consider a solution to a pre-existing problem by creating a device that allowed hearing-impaired individuals to listen to and experience music.
+I believed it would be great if I could create a model of the device I had envisioned.

 Since hearing-impaired individuals can perceive music through touch, I had to learn several aspects of music theory and the depths of MIDI files to effectively convert musical notes into vibrations.
 This includes breaking music into multiple tracks and messages before identifying note numbers, duration and velocities of the notes.
 Since most notes last for less than a second, I had to perform conversions from seconds into ticks per beat to make the vibrations a direct translation of the music.